-This topic provides tabular model authors an understanding of how logon credentials are used by Analysis Services when connecting to a data source to import and process (refresh) data.
+This topic provides tabular model authors an understanding of how logon credentials are used by Analysis Services when connecting to a datasource to import and process (refresh) data.

 Impersonation is the ability of a server application, such as Analysis Services, to assume the identity of a client application.
-Analysis Services runs using a service account, however, when the server establishes a connection to a data source, it uses impersonation so that access checks for data import and processing can be performed.
+Analysis Services runs using a service account, however, when the server establishes a connection to a datasource, it uses impersonation so that access checks for data import and processing can be performed.

-Understanding server side credentials
+Understanding server-side credentials

 When you deploy a model to an Analysis Services server, if the workspace database is in memory when the model is deployed, the credentials are passed to the Analysis Services server to which the model is deployed.
 At no time are user credentials stored on-disk.

-When a deployed model processes data from a data source, the impersonation credentials, persisted in the in-memory database, are used to connect to the data source and fetch the data.
-Because this process is handled by the Analysis Services server managing the model database, this is again a server side operation.
+When a deployed model processes data from a datasource, the impersonation credentials, persisted in the in-memory database, are used to connect to the datasource and fetch the data.
+Because this process is handled by the Analysis Services server managing the model database, this is again a server-side operation.

-Understanding client side credentials
+Understanding client-side credentials

-Similarly, for existing models that have already been created, you can use the Edit Table Properties dialog to preview and filter data imported into a table.
+Similarly, for existing models that have already been created, you use the Table Properties dialog to preview and filter data imported into a table.

-When authoring a model, ensure the credentials of the user currently logged on and the credentials specified for impersonation have sufficient rights to fetch the data from the data source.
+When authoring a model, ensure the credentials you are logged on with and the credentials specified for impersonation have sufficient rights to fetch the data from the datasource.

-|Specific Windows user name and password\||ImpersonateWindowsUserAccount||This option specifies the model use a Windows user account to import or process data from the data source.
-The domain and name of the user account uses the following format:<Domain name>\
+|Impersonate Account||Specifies the model use a Windows user account to import or process data from the datasource.
+The domain and name of the user account uses the following format:<Domain name>\<User account name>.|

 |Service Account||This option specifies the model use the security credentials associated with the Analysis Services service instance that manages the model.|

 It is recommended you specify a Windows user account and password for impersonation credentials.
-A Windows user account can be configured to use least privileges necessary to connect to and read data from the data source.
+A Windows user account can be configured to use least privileges necessary to connect to and read data from the datasource.